andmar8/Panopto-Java-Util/README.md

 Panopto-Java-Util
 =================

-This is a library of commonly used stuff throughout the various command line tools
+This is a library of commonly used stuff throughout the various command line tools, you will need to compile this set of code as a jar which you can then include as a library in the other command line tools.
+At the very least it saves you having to have AXIS stub files all over the place!

 How to create your own axis stubs
 ---------------------------------